nyan222/roman_empire_zoomcamp/README.md

 This repository (<https://github.com/nyan222/roman_empire_zoomcamp>) contains following folders:

-- `terraform`: this folder is related to Terraform
+- `terraform`: this folder has *.tf files
 - `mage-empire`: this folder contains Mage project with dbt project inside Mage
 - `pics`: this folder contains pictures for this README

-### Step 1: Create a new project in Google Cloud Platform
+### Step 1: Creating a project in the Google Cloud Platform (GCP)
 <details>
 <summary>Expand</summary>

-If you do not have a GCP account, [create one now](https://console.cloud.google.com/freetrial/).
-This tutorial can be completed using only the services included in the GCP [free tier](https://cloud.google.com/free/).
+If you do not have a GCP account, [you have to create it](https://console.cloud.google.com/freetrial/).
+All the steps can be completed with the services included in the GCP [free tier](https://cloud.google.com/free/).

-Unfortunnaly, your credit card information is needed.
+Unfortunally, your credit card information is needed.
 And you should register google billing account only from the country, where you get your card, without vpn, and your card should not be virtual.
 Google has so nice working antifraud algorithm.
 So simple for some countries:((
 GCP states that it will not charge you unless you explicitly end your free-trial period, but be careful.
 But it was clearly indicated when registering: No autocharge after free trial ends.
 But you should always be careful:)

 Once you’ve created the account, log into [Google Cloud Platform (GCP) console](https://console.cloud.google.com).

 [Create a new project](https://console.cloud.google.com/projectcreate) in the GCP console.
-Name this new project `roman-empire`.
-Make note of the **project ID** (mine is `coral-firefly-411510`).
-For subsequent steps, you will need to replace the `PROJECT_ID` with your own **project ID**.
+Name this new project `roman-empire` (or as you want).
+Be sure to change the **project ID** (mine is `coral-firefly-411510` everywhere, but it will not work).
+For all the steps, you need to replace the `PROJECT_ID` with your own **project ID**.

-Go to [Compute Engine API](https://console.cloud.google.com/apis/library/compute.googleapis.com), select your project (mine is `roman-empire`) and click on **ENABLE** button.
+Go to [Compute Engine API](https://console.cloud.google.com/apis/library/compute.googleapis.com), select your project and click on **ENABLE** button.

 ![ce](pics/ce.jpg)

-This operation may take some minutes.
 </details>

-### Step 2: Install Google Cloud CLI
+### Step 2: Installing Google Cloud CLI
 <details>
 <summary>Expand</summary>

 The [Google Cloud CLI](https://cloud.google.com/sdk/gcloud) (gcloud CLI) is a set of tools to create and manage Google Cloud resources.
-You can use these tools to perform many common platform tasks from the command line or through scripts and other automation.

 Go to [Install the gcloud CLI](https://cloud.google.com/sdk/docs/install), choose your Operating System (OS), and follow the installation instructions to install gcloud CLI on your local machine.
+Documentation is nice and clear as i see.

 Confirm that gcloud is installed with `gcloud -v`.